tiernano/www.geekphotographer.com/_posts/2006-08-24-canon-400d-is-real.md

 categories:
   - Uncategorized
 ---
 Well, it looks like the 400D is [the real thing][1].
-10Mp camera, non full frame ([like mentioned yesterday][2]), but still very cool. still not sure if its something i would upgrade to from my 350D, but its nice&#8230;
+10Mp camera, non full frame ([like mentioned yesterday][2]), but still very cool. still not sure if its something i would upgrade to from my 350D, but its nice.

 bk_keywords:canon 400d